Gen Z: Now and Next 2024–2025

 Our Generations: Now and Next 2024–2025 report takes an in-depth look at key generational demographics – Boomers, Gen X, Millennials, Gen Z and Alphas – and their evolving attitudes to technology, work, finance, education, sustainability, and health and wellness over the next 3–5 years.

 Purchase the Gen Z: Now and Next report below, or opt for all five Generations: Now and Next reports.
-Members of LS:N Global get free access to the reports here.
+Members of LS:N Global can access the reports here.

 Dive into the topics defining Gen Z (born between 1997 and 2012), the key consumer behaviours brands need to know about and speculative future scenarios to 2030.